Appeal procedure

 Professional experience / practical work expe

-Professional periods at Helmholtz, Leibniz, Fraunhofer and Max Planck institutes are recognized.
+Professional periods at Helmholtz, Leibniz, Fraunhofer and Max Planck Institutes are recognized.

 Note: A look at the organization chart or the imprint of the institute's website can help to determine the legal status of an institute.